MEET THE ABLE FLIGHT PILOTS

 Ryan Kelly was a Staff Sergeant in the Army Reserves in July of 2003 in Ramadi, Iraq when he lost his right leg below the knee in an IED attack.
 After being awarded a Bronze Star with Valor Device, this young man who had previously dreamed of becoming a helicopter pilot faced days filled with rehab and doubts about his future.
 Then he learned that even with a prosthetic leg, it was possible to qualify for civilian helicopter flight training.

 He was accepted at Embry Riddle University in Arizona where he would not only graduate cum laude, but would earn his certificate as a helicopter pilot.
 He followed that by becoming a helicopter instructor, and with his Able Flight scholarship has now earned his fixed wing license.
 He also plans to become an instructor in airplanes with a goal of teaching others with disabilities how to fly.
 Ryan was the first Able Flight Scholarship winner to be trained at Philly Sport Pilot, a new training operation established by Able Flight graduate Sean O’Donnell of Philadelphia, and the first wounded veteran scholarship winner to earn a license.
 Ryan’s scholarship was funded through the generous support of the East Cooper Pilot’s Association of Mt.
 Pleasant, SC in honor of their friend Colonel Woody Faison.
-Ryan is now flying a medical rescue helicopter in Texas.
+Ryan is now flying a medical rescue helicopter in Texas, and with a second Able Flight Scholarship, Ryan has earned both his fixed wing Private Pilot certificate and an Instrument rating.

 Rob Laurent was serving as a Tank Armor Crewman when he was severely injured during an IED ambush near Samarra, Iraq on Christmas Eve, 2004.
 Evacuated first to Germany and then to Walter Reed Army Medical Center, Rob lost an eye and suffered a partially amputated left hand as the result of the explosion.
 Now medically retired from the Army, he credits his unusually short stay at Walter Reed to the excellent care he received there.
 Rob was encouraged to apply for an Able Flight scholarship by an outreach officer of the Wounded Warrior Project.
 In 2008 he graduated from the Criminal Justice program at Texas State University, and has earned a master’s degree.
 Ron now works as a contractor on military projects.